 BM: Again, in the case of Beckett’s Room, that’s what they were trying to fight for in that narrative, to fight for Europe literally, and we were playing it at a time when there was a different type of fight for Europe.
 The collaborations that we do there, those were international artists that we met: two of the actors were from the Schaubühne that I’d met.
 Viviane De Muynck did a lot of work with Needcompany, I’d met her through Pan Pan as a mentor on one of the projects I was working on.

 DR: And Valentijn as well.

 BM: And Valentijn Dhaenens, you know, an extraordinary actor.
-He was – we met because he was in the dressing room before us in Edinburgh when we were doing Lippy, he was doing BigmoutH, SmallWaR.
-We met him and felt great sympathy for him as a person, a beautiful human being, but also a great artist so that, you know, we’d always hoped to work together.
+We met because he was in the dressing room before us in Edinburgh when we were doing Lippy, he was doing BigmoutH, SmallWaR.
+We met him and felt great sympathy for him as a person, a beautiful human being, but also a great artist so we’d always hoped to work together.
 And then he recommended Laurence Roothooft who he’d worked with before, so that’s why we cast her, met her and cast her.
-It was really also a legacy of the international collaborations that we’ve done is that you meet so many interesting people along the way and want to bring them into the texture of the work and [see] how it sounds and then feels.
-We have a working knowledge of French, probably a bit better, and now increasingly a working familiarity with German, and we spend a lot of time when the texts are translated with the translator or with the dramaturg going line by line and really scrutinise what’s going on in the German and try and unpack what we think the tone of what we’re trying to achieve in the English line is.
+It was really also a legacy of the international collaborations that we’ve done is that you meet so many interesting people along the way and want to bring them into the texture of the work and how it sounds and then feels.
+We have a working knowledge of French, probably a bit better, and now increasingly a working familiarity with German.
+And we spend a lot of time when the texts are translated with the translator or with the dramaturg going line by line and really scrutinise what’s going on in the German and try and unpack what we think the tone of what we’re trying to achieve in the English line is.